-Include (Checkboxes) Use these checkboxes to determine which events are included in the log.
-Checking all options will increase the size of the log, so is good practice to disable any events which are not really required. • Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged. • Connections to the Web-based interface of this Router - checked, this will log connections TO this Router, rather that through this Router to the Internet. • Router operation - If checked, other Router operations (no covered by the selections above) will be logged. • Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged. the log.
-Checking all options will increase the size of the log, so is good practice to disable any events which are not really required. • Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged. • Connections to the Web-based interface of this Router - checked, this will log connections TO this Router, rather that through this Router to the Internet. • Router operation - If checked, other Router operations (no covered by the selections above) will be logged. • Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged.
-Connections to the Web-based interface of this Router - checked, this will log connections TO this Router, rather that through this Router to the Internet.
-Router operation - If checked, other Router operations (no covered by the selections above) will be logged.
-Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged. checked, this will log connections TO this Router, rather that through this Router to the Internet.
-Router operation - If checked, other Router operations (no covered by the selections above) will be logged.
-Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged. covered by the selections above) will be logged.
+Include in Log Include (Checkboxes) Use these checkboxes to determine which events are included in the log.
+Checking all options will increase the size of the log, so it is good practice to disable any events which are not really required.
+Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged. • Connections to the Web-based interface of this Router - If checked, this will log connections TO this Router, rather than through this Router to the Internet. • Router operation - If checked, other Router operations (not covered by the selections above) will be logged.
 Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged.
-Service attacks, as well as port scans, will be logged.
-Cuelon Syslog Disable Data is not sent to a Syslog Server.
+Syslog Disable Data is not sent to a Syslog Server.
 Broadcast on LAN The Syslog data is broadcast, rather than sent to a specific Syslog server.
 Use this if your Syslog Server does not have a fixed IP address.
-Send to this SyslogIf your Syslog server has a fixed IP address, select this option, and enter the IP address of your Syslog server.
+Send to this Syslog Server If your Syslog server has a fixed IP address, select this option, and enter the IP address of your Syslog server.